aerospike-community/tinkerbench/tools/tinkerbench2/docs/vertex_id_manager.md

 ## Exporting Vertexes to a File

-Vertex Ids that have been imported by wither the import command or the Id Device Manager can be expoerted using the "--ExportIds" aegument.
+Vertex Ids that have been imported by wither the import command or the Id Device Manager can be expoerted using the `--ExportIds` aegument.

 This will export all imported ids.

-The value to "--ExportIds" should be a valid file path with file name and extension.
+The value to `--ExportIds` should be a valid file path with file name and extension.
 If the path doens't exists it will be created.
 If the file exist, it will be overwritten without warning.

 ### Export Command Line